We own

 Changing Values

-The antique tool market and the values for a given tool change
+The antique tool market and the values for a given tool

-over time, often leaving a trail
+over time leaving a trail

 of short-lived wildly

-high prices and sharply spiked price swings in its wake
+high prices and sharply spiked price swings in its wake.
+Way back when, tool

-collectors all wanted primitive
+collectors wanted primitive

-Tastes changed and everybody wanted patented or manufactured tools and
+everybody wanted patented or manufactured tools and

 planes, driving those prices to new highs while prices for those primitive